 Cardiopulmonary resuscitation (CPR) is a simple but crucial lifesaving technique to learn.
 It helps a bystander tackle sudden cardiac arrest cases more accurately.
 A bystander can work with an AED, which is a small device to keep someone’s heart beating after they’ve suffered a sudden cardiac arrest emergency.
 After cardiac failure, one’s heart will stop beating, so it’s essential that someone intervenes in order to get their heart pumping again.
 This is where CPR comes in.
 When performing CPR, a bystander will work to get the victim’s heart beating again.
 This applies even to the person with a pacemaker who is suffering from similar medical emergencies in front of a bystander.

 CPR has helped many people to be revived.
 At American CPR Care Association, we work hard to train anyone who wants to learn and perform CPR.
-Our goal is to ensure that as many Americans as possible possess the skills required to save a life.
+Our goal is to ensure all Americans learn life-saving skills.

 We offer CPR/AED courses that serve to train people in proper resuscitation techniques.
 We have been working with our communities for many years and have coached people from all walks of life with our 100% online CPR training course.
 We offer our courses to medical professionals and also the general public, so everyone can continue to save victims like a person with a pacemaker whenever they are suffering from a cardiac arrest situation.